neilkatin/lahcert-activation-process/source/nco.rst

 After 10 minutes the NCO will check the results.
 If over 25% of the reports are MM6 or higher then we will start the activation process.

+Remember this is an appoximate rule.
+Areas that are hardest hit may be 'silent'.
+Hearing nothing does not mean everything is OK.

 Announce the results over the air.

 Activating